Characterizing Internal Evasion Attacks in Federated Learning: INTRODUCTION

 The remainder of this paper is organized as follows.
-Section \ref{sec:related_works} contrasts pFedDef with related works.
-Section \ref{sec:background} provides background knowledge on personalized federated learning and adversarial training.
-Section \ref{sec:transferability} characterizes transferability of internal evasion attacks in different federated learning schemes corresponding to white-, black-, and grey-box models.
-We introduce pFedDef in Section \ref{sec:feddef} and experimentally validate its performance in Section \ref{sec:exp}.
+Section \ref{sec:related_works} contrasts our analysis of internal evasion attacks with related works.
+Section \ref{sec:transferability} characterizes such attacks within different federated learning schemes corresponding to white-, black-, and grey-box models.
+Section \ref{sec:FAT} evaluates the internal attack robustness of existing federated adversarial training methods.
+We introduce pFedDef in Section \ref{sec:pFedDef}.
+Different methods of personalization and adversarial threats are further examined in Section \ref{sec:exp}.
 We conclude in Section \ref{sec:conc}.

-\section{Related Works}
+\textbf{Assumptions and Societal Impact.} We utilize FedEM \citep*{fedMTL21} to depict personalized federated learning, which has specific assumptions on the underlying data distributions amongst clients and is resource intensive.
+The pFedDef algorithm as currently presented utilizes a measurement of data distribution similarity amongst clients that is unique to FedEM.
+However, different personalization methods can be used (e.g., local tuning) with appropriate measurements of client data similarity to remove the assumption on the data distribution and to reduce overhead.
+All evasion attacks analyzed in this study are limited to untargeted and gradient-based attacks, although we expect our results to generalize to other attacks due to model inter-boundary distance measurements, which implies similar trends across different attack types.
+We note that the attack model in this work may have a negative societal impact, as we are the first to analyze the internal attack scenario in federated learning.

+\section{RELATED WORKS}